Our experience

 Now I realise that suits me well , now I understand the 2 roles - I'd rather be quietly in the background making sure the engine runs smoothly.
 And help the visionary be a great visionary.

-Before committing to EOS, I have also re-read "Rockefeller habits" by Verne Harnish and other books, "Emyth Revisted" by Michael E Gerber, "Good to Great" by Jim Collins, and of course "Start with why" by Simon Sinek.
-These confirmed that the EOS concepts are not new or one man's ideas, but are based upon many people's work and established practices.
+After discovering EOS, but before committing to EOS, I re-read "Rockefeller habits" by Verne Harnish and other books, "Emyth Revisted" by Michael E Gerber, "Good to Great" and Built to Last by Jim Collins, and of course "Start with why" by Simon Sinek.
+These confirmed that the EOS concepts are not new or one man's ideas, but are distilled from many people's work and established practices.
 But just because it's based upon those, does not mean EOS shouldn't be used.

 It confirmed that: